 Going to university is a whole different world compared to high school.
-Not only is the student population larger, but classes are more diverse and students are responsible for their own decisions.
+Not only is the student population larger, but classes are more diverse and you're responsible for your own decisions.
 The differences between high school and university may sound overwhelming, however, they give you opportunities to grow as a student and an adult.

 Unsure of where to start your research?
 Here are six areas you may want to investigate when looking into potential universities: